Rinstrument/instrument/list_of_tasks.md

  - simulation study: focus on regression coefficient recovery
  - Can show some tables of measures and recovery/plots of random effects?

+March 3, 2023:
+ - Hook up the regression of second-order model
+ - Last look over of second-order model
+ - Hook up exploratory MIRT model
+ - regressions of the same

 ...
  April 28, 2023: